-As the Chief of the South Montgomery County Fire Department, I'm proud to lead this group of almost 150 professional firefighters and support staff as we stand ready on a moment’s notice to provide quality services to you whenever you need us.
+As the Chief of the South Montgomery County Fire Department, I'm proud to lead this team of 150 professional firefighters and support staff as we stand ready on a moment’s notice to provide quality services to you whenever you need us.

 We’re pleased to share the redesigned South Montgomery County Fire Department website with you.
 We encourage you to browse the user-friendly site to learn about the history and progression of our department, our community outreach programs, our natural disaster preparedness and fire safety information, and more.